exAspArk/bemi/README.md

 ## Architecture

 Bemi is designed to be lightweight and simple to use by default.
-As a system dependency, all you need is PostgreSQL.
+It can run in memory or use PostgreSQL, MySQL, and SQLite.

 ```
          /‾‾‾\